How does your company insure older expat employees?

 Older employees can be valuable expat employees

 Often, the best person for the job posting overseas is an employee who is in their 60s or even 70s.
-This is quite common for the mining industry which often has to fill positions in engineering that require an employee who is most likely in their fifties or sixties.
-Unfortunately, some insurance plans that lesser experienced brokers have their clients with will not offer coverage for expat employees past age 60, 65 or 70 or severely limit the plan benefits.
-Also, some expat group insurance plans will exclude pre-existing medical conditions that are more often than not more common as you grow older.
+This is quite common for the mining industry which often has to fill positions in engineering that require an employee who is most likely in their 50s or 60s.
+Unfortunately, some insurance plans from less experienced brokers have their clients with plans that will not offer coverage for expat employees past age 60, 65 or 70.
+Additionally, some expat group insurance plans will exclude pre-existing medical conditions.

-What can you do to properly cover your older expat workforce?
+What can you do to cover your older expat workforce adequately?

 Global medical coverage solutions for older expats employees